fanwosu/alx-low_level_programming/0x08-recursion/README.md

 #3-factorial.c is a function that returns the factorial of a nmber
 #4-pow_recursion.c is a function that returns the value of x raised to te power of y
 #5-sqrt_reursion.c is a function that returns the natural square root of a number
+#100-is-palindrome is  function that returns 1 if a string is a palindrome and 0 if not.